When you apply for a NSW firearms licence you must provide evidence of your genuine reason for the possession and use of firearms.

 - be a fit and proper person to have access to firearms

-- have successfully completed a firearms course applicable to the type of firearm licence you're applying for
+- have successfully completed a firearms training and safety course applicable to the type of firearm licence you're applying for

-- be able to justify your genuine reason for possessing or using a firearm.
+- be able to provide evidence to justify your genuine reason for possessing or using a firearm.

 What you need